Report an Incident

 Title IX Office at Dartmouth College

-The College encourages individuals to make a report or file a complaint with the Title IX Coordinator.
-If an individual chooses to move forward with a formal complaint, the Title IX Coordinator will work with the Office of Community Standards and Accountability to initiate the College's disciplinary process and investigation.
+The College encourages individuals to make a report or file a complaint with the Title IX Office.
+If an individual chooses to move forward with a formal complaint, the Title IX Office will work with the Complainant to determine the appropriate path for resolution.

 Decide Whether to Make a Report